PEXANE2/azure-docs.tr-tr/articles/hdinsight/kafka/apache-kafka-connect-vpn-gateway.md

         -Context $storageContext
     ```

-6. HDInsight kümesi oluşturmak için aşağıdaki kodu kullanın:
+6. HDInsight kümesini oluşturmak için aşağıdaki kodu kullanın:

     ```powershell
     # Create the HDInsight cluster